Everything's Gonna Be Okay: Development

-On May 10, 2018, it was announced that Freeform had given a pilot order to Everything’s Gonna Be Okay, written by Australian comedian Josh Thomas.
+On May 10, 2018, it was announced that Freeform had given a pilot order to Everything's Gonna Be Okay, written by Australian comedian Josh Thomas.
 On December 12, 2018, it was announced that the pilot was picked up to series by Freeform with a 10-episode series order.
 It was also announced that Thomas would be serving as showrunner with David Martin, Jon Thoday, and Richard Allen-Turner executive producing on behalf of Avalon Television.
 Stephanie Swedlove and Kevin Whyte would serve as executive producers.
 On May 19, 2020, Freeform renewed the series for a second season which premiered on April 8, 2021, and ran for 10 episodes until June 3, 2021.
 On August 17, 2021, Freeform canceled the series after two seasons.

 Casting

-After Thomas' announcement to be starring in the series as Nicholas, autistic actress Kayla Cromer was revealed to be portraying Matilda in November 2019.
+After Thomas' announcement to be starring in the series as Nicholas, actress Kayla Cromer was revealed to be portraying Matilda in November 2019.
 Cromer herself is autistic, which she felt helped her land the part despite self-submitting without an agent.
 That same month, Maeve Press was cast as Genevieve, Nicholas' 15-year-old half-sister.
 In January 2020, days before the series premiered, Adam Faison was cast as Alex, Nicholas' boyfriend.

 Release

-New episodes are available the day after they air on Hulu and Freeform On Demand.
-The series will be distributed internationally by Avalon Distribution.
-In Australia it is set to be released on streaming service Stan, the same day as the U.S.
+Episodes were available the day after airing on Hulu and Freeform On Demand in the U.S. The series was distributed internationally by Avalon Distribution.

+In Australia, the series was released on streaming service Stan, the same day as the U.S.

 Reception

 Critical response

-On Rotten Tomatoes, the series has an approval rating of 94% based on 17 reviews.
+On Rotten Tomatoes, the series has an approval rating of 95% based on 21 reviews, with an average rating of 7.5/10.
 The website's critical consensus reads, "Sweetly poignant and warmly witty Everything's Gonna Be Okay is as big-hearted and nuanced as the well-written characters at its center."
-On Metacritic, it has a weighted average score of 80 out of 100, based on 6 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 79 out of 100, based on 11 critics, indicating "generally favorable reviews".
 Steve Greene of IndieWire, reviewing season one, praised the show's narrative empathy and "grace notes" between the show's more typical chapters.
 Luke Buckmaster of The Guardian was more guarded, stating the show "misses its marks" and only hits its stride after the season's first episode.
 Upon the premiere of episodes "Gray Bird Grasshopper" and "Jungle Centipede", critic Alex Reif of laughingplace.com provided positive feedback, noting "...the strength of the series is that it tackles serious issues in a [..] comical way", and that the show is "a breath of fresh air".